2022 NIGER DELTA WOMEN'S DAY OF ACTION FOR ENVIRONMENTAL JUSTICE

-We put our mission in practice by wide range of strategies which include training and capacity building, advocacy, and awareness creation on Women's rights, environmental and climate justice, governance and democracy, while encouraging community ownership of initiatives, fostering women's unity, and building common women agenda across ethnic and linguistic divides, partnership building, research, and documentation.
+At Kebetkache Women Development & Resource Centre, we put our mission into practice by utilizing a variety of strategies, such as training and movement building, advocacy, and awareness raising on Women's rights, environmental and climate justice, governance, and democracy; while promoting community ownership of initiatives, fostering women's unity, and creating a common women's agenda across linguistic and ethnic divides, partnership building, research, and documentation.

 Millions of people in Nigeria continue to suffer from poor access to water, sanitation and hygiene, and Worldwide, over 780 million people do not have access to an improved water source.
 An estimated 2.5 billion people lack access to improved sanitation (more than 35% of the world's population).